Spyxpo/spyxpo-web-to-app-builder/README.md

 ## Known Issues

 All issues that are known to us are listed here, we are working on fixing them.
+- "key.properties" file is not generated properly so app is not signed completely.
 - "build.py" only build executable for Windows OS.

 ## Release